AnnVersh/Learning_projects/README.md

 # Learning Projects

+This is the repository where I store my Python learning projects.

+## System Dependencies
+* Python 3

 ## 1. Guess-the-Number Game

 This program is an interactive Guess-the-Number quiz where users attempt to guess a randomly generated number between 1 and 100.
 The program provides feedback on each guess and offers the ability to replay the game or exit at any time.